 When conducting stakeholder dialogue, we make sure to talk to as many relevant stakeholders as possible, including representatives among Photocure's investors, employees, customers and suppliers.
 The last stakeholder dialogue was carried out at the end of 2023 / beginning of 2024 and consisted of short semi-structured interviews, in addition to a review of relevant documentation, such as the annual employee survey, sustainability ratings and industry level ESG topics/reports.
-In the stakeholder interviews / document the stakeholder's own sustainability priorities, guidelines and procedures (in order to learn from them, and to make sure that we are collaborating with responsible partners), as well as how they think we can improve.
+In the stakeholder interviews / document reviews, we seek information about the stakeholder's own sustainability priorities, guidelines and procedures (in order to learn from them, and to make sure that we are collaborating with responsible partners), as well as industry specific topics, their impression of Photocure's performance and where / how they think we can improve.